 That all ended in October of 2017.
 More than five years of customer service and quality assurance positions had given me a deep wealth of customer empathy, leadership skills, and a broad spectrum of technical abilities.
 With a reorganization in the company happening at the same time, the timing suddenly was right for me to get back to what I had set aside so long ago -- the chance to be a software engineer.

-So that brings us to now.
-I’m currently a software engineer on the Expand Checkout squad at Eventbrite, specializing in our frontend in React and Redux, and continuing to build on my previous knowledge in Python (learned on the job through my QA role).
+I jumped into a full time software engineer role on the Expand Checkout squad at Eventbrite, specializing in the frontend in React and Redux, and continuing to build on my previous knowledge in Python (learned on the job through my QA role).

 It’s been thrilling so far, and I’m incredibly grateful every day that I’ve been given these incredible opportunities, and for the people who have mentored and inspired me along the way.